Rob--W/browser-action-jplib/docs/messaging.md

   @param options {Object}
     @prop channelName {String}
       Unique name for the channel.
 Used to by the main and content script to connect the channels.
+    @prop endAtPage {Boolean}
+      *optional*, defaults to `true`.
+      Whether the channel ends at the page.
+If false, the channel will end at the content script.
+      At the end of the channel, the global `extension` variable is declared.
   @param port {Port}
     An event emitter shared by the main script and the content script.
     Used to transport messages.